Fred Figglehorn: History

 In June 2010, Fred appeared on the Annoying Orange web series.
 In October and November 2011, Ari Gold cameos in Fred as Power, from the film Adventures of Power.
+Fred also made a crossover video with Annoying Orange called "Fred Goes Grocery Shopping feat.
+Annoying Orange" in June 2010, which has gotten over 96 million views as of March 2026.
+However, the grocery store the Fred went to in the video (Joe and Al's Your Family Grocery) closed down sometime in 2011, and now the local store is mostly known due to the viral YouTube video.

 Leading up to the second films' release, a new series Figgle Chat premiered on the channel in which Fred interviewed various stars such as Alphacat, Wilmer Valderrama, and iJustine among others.
 Additionally, an animated series titled, It's Fred!, joined the channel.
 Each episode followed Fred's various schemes to win Judy's affection while attending School.
 While unrelated to the film series, Jake Weary reprised his role as Kevin.
 Both series ended in 2011 and 2012 respectively.

 The last video in the Fred franchise was an appearance by Cruikshank in the video “Lucas Defeats Yuksung”, an episode of “The New Fred”.
 Cruikshank made one final appearance in a promo for the new era of the channel in which users could send in their own videos before selling off the channel, making few appearances from then on.
 The channel made its final upload in 2015.

 In 2020, Cruikshank created a TikTok channel based on Fred named HeyItsFred, reviving the character, although it has been inactive since 2021.

 Web series

 Fred (often stylized as FЯED) is a web series created and portrayed by Lucas Cruikshank.
-The series follows Fred, a kid who lives with his mother who is a recovering drug-addict, and as a result, has been the victim of child abuse.
-His father is a former rock musician, and currently on death row in the state penitentiary.
-Fred has medication that he needs to take in order to act like a "normal kid", it also alluded that he will die from not taking it.
+The series follows Fred Figglehorn, a six-year-old boy who lives with his mother who is a recovering drug-addict, and as a result, has been the victim of child abuse.
+His father, a former rock musician, is awaiting execution in the state penitentiary.
+Fred requires medication to behave like a "normal kid", and it is implied that he will die if he does not take it.
 In the video "Fred's Mom is Missing", Fred discovers that his mom is suddenly gone, prompting his grandma to move in and watch over him until she returns.
 Fred's mom would eventually return to the series, having gone to rehab, two months later in "Fred's Mom Returns".

 The series uses a floating timeline, meaning it is always taking place in the current year, and Fred is perpetually six years old and in kindergarten.
 The videos primarily consist of the character speaking to the audience about what is happening in his life.
 Fred has a high-pitched voice and is hyperactive, achieved by speeding up the footage.
 Cruikshank has described the channel as "programming for kids by kids" as a parody of people who "think that everyone is so interested in them".
 He believes that viewers either "automatically love Fred or automatically hate Fred, there is no in-between".